 The Men B vaccine is not expected to protect against all serogroup B strains and further detailed microbiological testing is required in order to evaluate the full impact of the vaccine.

-Serogroup W cases continue to be reported separately following introduction of the MenACWY immunisation programme in summer 2015.
+Serogroup W cases continue to be reported separately following the introduction of the MenACWY immunisation programme in summer 2015.
 Figure 4 demonstrates a positive impact of the MenACWY vaccine for the eligible population.
-Thirteen serogroup W cases were reported in the first quarter of 2020, which is slightly lower than the six cases reported for the same period in 2019.
-All four serogroup W cases, one (7.7%) was in a child aged under five years old, and twelve (92.3%) were in adults aged 25 years and older.
-There were no serogroup W cases recorded in the 18-24 year age group, who would have been eligible for MenACWY vaccination.
+Four serogroup W cases were reported in the first quarter of 2020, which is slightly lower than the six cases reported for the same period in 2019.
+All four serogroup W cases were in adults aged 25 years and older.
+There were no serogroup W cases recorded in the 18 to 24 year age group, who would have been eligible for MenACWY vaccination.

 Information on clinical presentation was available for 20 of the 21 cases.
 Of those 20 cases:

 - nine, or 45.0%, were recorded as presenting with septicaemia

 - two, or 10.0%, with meningitis and septicaemia

 - one, or 5.0%, with pyrexia, confusion and dyspnea

 Number of deaths from between 2002 and the end of the first quarter of 2020, reported by serogroup and with case fatality ratio is shown in Figure 5.
 Two deaths from meningococcal disease were reported to MIDAS in the first quarter of 2020, with a case fatality ratio of 9.5%.
 Both deaths occurred in clinically diagnosed cases for whom serogroup was not available.